cuttlebelle/website/content/cheatsheet/proptypes.md

         title: PropTypes.string,
       }
       ```
+  - headline: Number
+    description: Define your prop as a integer and warn if the type is mismatched.
+    example: |
+      ```js
+      Page.propTypes = {
+        /**
+         * years: 12
+         */
+        years: PropTypes.number,
+      }
+      ```
   - headline: Array
-    description: A list of strings.
+    description: A list of things like strings, numbers booleans etc.
     example: |
-      ```
+      ```js
       Page.propTypes = {
         /**
          * list:
          *   - one
          *   - two
          *   - three
+         *   - 4
+         *   - true
          */
         list: PropTypes.array,
       }
       ```
   - headline: Object
     description: An object of things.
-This is often more content author friendly.
+This is often more content author friendly as it is more explicit.
     example: |
-      ```
+      ```js
       Page.propTypes = {
         /**
          * link: